-However, keep in mind that your brakes won’t be as powerful, the braking distance will be longer, and if you have disc brakes on the front, the rear of your car might jump if you brake hard.
+Remember that your brakes won’t be as powerful if the rear wheel cylinder is damaged.
+The braking distance will be longer, and if you have disc brakes on the front, the rear of your car might jump if you brake hard.

 A brake shoe replacement is only necessary if they are too thin or saturated with brake fluid from a leak.

 If there’s not too much fluid on the brake shoe, it can still be cleaned up quickly and reliably.